yskszk63/java-language-server/README.md

 VSCode will provide autocomplete and help text using:
 * .java files anywhere in your workspace
 * Java platform classes
-* External dependencies specified using [settings](#Settings)
+* External dependencies specified using `pom.xml`, Bazel, or [settings](#Settings)

 ## Settings

-We recommend you set the following in your project directory [.vscode/settings.json](https://code.visualstudio.com/docs/getstarted/settings)
+If VSCode doesn't detect your external dependencies automatically, you can specify your external dependencies using [.vscode/settings.json](https://code.visualstudio.com/docs/getstarted/settings)

 ```json
 {